dyarawilliams/100-days-of-code/r1-log.md

 ### R1D77
 Completed 87% of ES6 on freeCodeCamp ..
 Learned about getters and setters and how to reuse js code by import and export from a file.

+### R1D78
+Worked on my javascript coding challenge #3 this was interesting had a error with putting the button inside the form and had to move it outside of the form.